-Natural sources of air pollution are those that are not caused by human activities.
+Natural sources of air pollution are those not caused by human activities.
 These include lightning, dust storms, forest fires and erupting volcanoes.

-Nitrogen and chemical contaminants are two kinds of airborne pollutants that are affecting the Chesapeake Bay and its tributaries.
+Nitrogen and chemical contaminants are two kinds of airborne pollutants affecting water quality in the Chesapeake Bay and its tributaries.